 Classroom work will be complemented by local field trips to related sites, such as the Jardin des Plantes, the Musée Dupuytren, and the Muséum national d’histoire naturelle.
 In addition to the Neuroscience and Psychology courses, all participants will take a “practical” French language course running at a normal pace through the ten weeks.

-Steven Shevell (Psychology) – Sensation and Perception – PSYC 20700
+Steven Shevell – Sensation and Perception (PSYC 20700)

 What we see and hear depends on energy that enters the eyes and ears, but what we actually experience – perception – follows from human neural responses.
 This course focuses on visual and auditory phenomena, including basic percepts (for example, acuity, brightness, color, loudness, pitch) and also more complex percepts such as motion and object recognition.
 Biological underpinnings of perception are an integral part of the course.

-Clifton Ragsdale (Neuroscience) – Evolution and the Nervous System
+Clifton Ragsdale – Evolution and the Nervous System (NSCI 20510)

 Evolutionary neuroscience has traditionally focused on the neural bases of animal behavior (neuroethology) and employed the methods of comparative anatomy, cellular neurophysiology and behavioral neuropsychology.
-This course will approach neuroethology from a modern evolutionary perspective, one that integrates findings from genomics, molecular developmental biology and paleontology with insights from neuroethology.
-Our exploration will include the controversies over the evolutionary origin of neurons and centralized brains, the independent solutions across taxa to processing ecologically important sensory information, and recent insights into the evolution of the neocortex.
+This course will approach neural evolution from a modern perspective, one that integrates findings from genomics and molecular neurobiology with insights from neuroanatomy, paleontology and phylogenetic systematics.
+Our exploration will include the controversies over the evolutionary origin of neurons and centralized brains, the independent solutions across taxa to processing sensory information, the evolutionary origins of vertebrates, and recent insights into the evolution of the neocortex.

 Center in Paris